 Embark on a journey of a lifetime to one of the world’s last travel frontiers.
 This 16-day tour reveals the cultural and geographic wonders of Siberia and the Russian Far East.
-We begin in Irkutsk, a Cossack settlement on the steppe and the cultural capital of Siberia, and then travel to the superbly beautiful Lake Baikal, sacred to the indigenous Buryat people.
-From here we take the Trans-Siberian railway to Ulan-Ude, a culturally Mongolian town that is the centre of Russian Buddhism, and continue to Kamchatka, Russia’s Alaska, to explore its extraordinary landscape of volcanoes and geysers and the culture of its indigenous reindeer-herding and husky-raising people.
-The tour ends in Vladivostok, where we see the sights and sample the glorious seafood of this bustling North Asian port city.
+We begin in Irkutsk, a Cossack settlement and the cultural capital of Siberia, and then travel to the beautiful Lake Baikal, sacred to the indigenous Buryat people, and Ulan-Ude, a culturally Mongolian town that is the centre of Russian Buddhism.
+From here we take the Trans- Siberian railway to Vladivostok and then continue to Kamchatka, to explore its extraordinary landscape and the culture of its indigenous reindeer-herding and husky-raising people.

-Journey across the Eastern Siberian step on the legendary Trans-Siberian Railway
+Journey across the Eastern Siberian steppe on the Trans-Siberian Railway

 Private helicopter and walking tour of Kamchatka’s snow-capped volcanoes and the stupendous Valley of Geysers